ohler55/oj/README.md

  - Another thanks goes out to lautis for a pull request that provided some optimization and fixed the return exception for an embedded null in a string.

+ - Fixed a bug with zip reader streams where EOF was not handled nicely.

 ### Current Release 2.9.4

  - In mimic mode parse errors now match the JSON::ParserError.